Me1Yuu/Day06_FAQ.github.io/README.md

 # Day06_FAQ
-12.05.2025 || A simple build FAQ Page with three simple questions.
+12.05.2025 || A simple build FAQ Page with three simple questions (ONLY HTML).

 Another ChatGPT challenge to creat a FAQ.
 I literally never done that before, so I took simple references from the web.